JayPatel20200/BookAppNew/BookAppNew/README.txt

 Created new folder Repository and IRepository and created interface and class file 2011
-Created new class and interface file as categoryRepository
+Created new class and interface file as categoryRepository 2014
+Created ISP_Call.cs and installed the Dapper package and push to git hub